swiftlang/swift/docs/TypeChecker.rst

   A conformance constraint ``X conforms to Y`` specifies that the first type (''X'') must conform to the protocol ``Y``.

+**Checked cast**
+  A constraint describing a checked cast from the first type to the second, i.e., for ''x as T''.

+**Applicable function**
+  An applicable function requires that both types are function types with the same input and output types.
+It is used when the function type on the left-hand side is being split into its input and output types for function application purposes.
+Note, that it does not require the type attributes to match.

+**Overload binding**
+  An overload binding constraint binds a type variable by selecting a particular choice from an overload set.
+Multiple overloads are represented by a disjunction constraint.

+**Conjunction**
+  A constraint that is the conjunction of two or more other constraints.
+Typically used within a disjunction.

+**Disjunction**
+  A constraint that is the disjunction of two or more constraints.
+Disjunctions are used to model different decisions that the solver could make, i.e., the sets of overloaded functions from which the solver could choose, or different potential conversions, each of which might resolve in a (different) solution.

 **Archetype**
   An archetype constraint requires that the constrained type be bound to an archetype.
 This is a very specific kind of constraint that is only used for calls to operators in protocols.

-**ApplicableFunction**
-  An applicable function requires that both types are function types with the same input and output types.
-It is used when the function type on the left-hand side is being split into its input and output types for function application purposes.
-Note, that it does not require the type attributes to match.
+**Class**
+  A class constraint requires that the constrained type be bound to a class type.

+**Self object of protocol**
+  An internal-use-only constraint that describes the conformance of a ``Self`` type to a protocol.
+It is similar to a conformance constraint but "looser" because it allows a protocol type to be the self object of its own protocol (even when an existential type would not conform to its own protocol).

+**Dynamic lookup value**
+  A constraint that requires that the constrained type be DynamicLookup or an lvalue thereof.

 Constraint Generation
 ``````````````````````````